Article Updated On

 Asbestos related diseases are caused by exposure to asbestos, where the asbestos fibers are inhaled and affect the lungs and pleura.

-So who is most a risk from developing an asbestos disease?
-Well, anyone who has worked in jobs where there has been high asbestos dust exposure are at the highest risk.
+Anyone who has worked in jobs where there has been high asbestos dust exposure are at the highest risk of developing one of these asbestos related diseases.

 This will include tradesmen, factory workers, miners, shipbuilders and construction workers.